Probiotics probably aren't making you well, and they could make you sicker

 A recent study suggests half of those who take probiotics just poop them right out

 Scientists are sounding the alarm that the hype around probiotic health products — supplements, pills and food additives — is far ahead of the science.
-And new research is suggesting that probiotics often aren't taken up by most people, and that in some circumstances probiotics might impede the recovery of normal gut bacteria.
+And new research is suggesting that in some circumstances, probiotics might impede the recovery of normal gut bacteria.

 If you've walked into a health food store recently, you've no doubt seen the multitudes of probiotics for sale — supplements, drinks, specially cultured yogurt, even probiotic infused chocolate bars.